alvarofrancomartins/alvarofrancomartins.github.io/content/experience/experience_academic.md

   location = "Maringá, Paraná, Brasil" date_start = "2021-04-01"
   date_end = ""
-  description = """<p> I’m currently a PhD fellow on the Academic Cooperation Program in Public Security and Forensic Sciences.
+  description = """I’m currently a PhD fellow on the _Academic Cooperation Program in Public Security and Forensic Sciences_.
 My main project right now is called “Network and data science applied to study corruption and organized crime.”
 My primary goal is to extract meaningful patterns from data on criminal activities, uncovering rules and mechanisms that govern their structure and dynamics.<p>"""

 [[experience]]
   title = "MSc in Physics"